The Man from Barbarossa: Plot summary

 The Man from Barbarossa begins with a prelude that includes some background information on the Nazi invasion of the Soviet Union codenamed Operation Barbarossa, the massacre at Babi Yar that occurred not long after, and information on Josif Voronstov, a fictional character said to be a deputy of real-life Paul Blobel who was primarily responsible for the massacre.

 When the story begins, an elderly American living in New Jersey is kidnapped by a Russian terrorist group called the "Scales of Justice".
 The man, Joel Penderek, was captured under the belief that he is Josif Voronstov, the war criminal partially responsible for the massacre at Babi Yar.

 M is informed by Boris Stepakov of the possibility of infiltrating two Britons into the Scales of Justice.
 He decides to rely on James Bond and an anomalous collaboration with the Mossad.
 The Israeli secret service sends Pete Natkowitz to London.
 Natkowitz brings information that they can prove that Vorontsov and Penderek are in fact two different men and that the Scales of Justice have kidnapped the wrong person and that Mossad has Vorontsov under coverage.

-The two secret agents investigate the activities of Stéphanie Adoré and Henri Rampart: two French agents who, during the London night, met with two KGB-connected individuals without unauthorization.
+The two secret agents investigate the activities of Stéphanie Adoré and Henri Rampart, two French agents who, during the London night, met with two KGB-connected individuals without authorization.
 The next day James Bond and Pete Natkowitz leave for Moscow where they are greeted by Boris Stepakov.

 They discover that the two French agents have kidnapped the real Joseph Vorontsov and handed him over to the Russians who are holding him at a dacha on the Black Sea.
 Meanwhile, the Scales of Justice have begun assassinating members of the Soviet government.

 Through Professor Vladimir Lyko, an English professor who has been converted into a double agent for the terrorist group, they discover that the organization has decided to carry out a mock trial and film it.
 Their only chance is to send Bond and Natkowitz to the Soviet Union as replacements for a British film crew that Scales of Justice has sent for.

 Stepakov has decided to infiltrate 007 and Natkowitz as operators, together with his agent Nina Bibikova who will pose as Bond's wife.
 The girl knows English well and is the daughter of Michael Brooks and Emerald Lacy, British agents infiltrated into the KGB, who died in a car accident a few years earlier.

 The three are thus delivered by the professor to the Scales of Justice and taken to an isolated convent near the border with Finland.
 Lyko is murdered immediately afterwards.